SamalaSumanth0262/chatsonic/README.md

 #### Custom timeout or base URI

-The default timeout for any OpenAI request is 120 seconds.
+The default timeout for any ChatSonic request is 120 seconds.
 You can change that passing the `request_timeout` when initializing the client.
 You can also change the base URI used for all requests.

 ```ruby
 client = ChatSonic::Client.new(